+Our Road Crossing Patrol is provided by Kent County Council (KCC).
 All children and parents/carers are directed and supervised when crossing the main roads leading to the main school entrances.
-Staff members are fully trained and have an enhanced DBS check.
-Parents/carers are notified of any staff absences via text.
+The Road Crossing Patrol members of staff are fully trained and have an Enhanced DBS check.
+Parents/carers are notified of any staff absences via the school communication app, Reach More Parents.